psas/lv3.1-recovery/controlSystem/RecoveryBoard/firmware-rs/src/bin/README.md

 #### `can_reader`

 `can_reader` is the task that handles waiting for CAN messages to come in on the CAN bus and responding appropriately.
-It behaves differently depending on whether the board was flashed with `--features=drogue` or `--features=main`.
+It behaves differently depending on whether the board was flashed with the BOARD environment variable set to `"main"` or `"drogue"`

-- If the task receives a message with an ID matching `DROGUE_DEPLOY_ID`, and it was flashed with the drogue feature flag, it will unlock the motor mutex and drive the motor to unlock the ring.
-If it was flashed with the main feature flag, it will do nothing.
+- If the task receives a message with an ID matching `DROGUE_DEPLOY_ID`, and it was flashed with the drogue BOARD environment variable, it will unlock the motor mutex and drive the motor to unlock the ring.
+If it was flashed with the main BOARD environment variable, it will do nothing.

-- If the task receives a message with an ID matching `MAIN_DEPLOY_ID`, and it was flashed with the main feature flag, it will unlock the motor mutex and drive the motor to unlock the ring.
+- If the task receives a message with an ID matching `MAIN_DEPLOY_ID`, and it was flashed with the main BOARD environment variable, it will unlock the motor mutex and drive the motor to unlock the ring.
 Otherwise, it will do nothing.

 - If the task receives a message with an ID matching `SENDER_HEARTBEAT_ID`, it will update its internal `sender_last_seen` state field with the timestamp of the message.